RfidResearchGroup/proxmark3/doc/fpga_arm_notes.md

 The microcontroller (ARM) implements the transport layer.
 First it decodes the samples received from the FPGA.
 These samples are stored in a Direct Memory Access (DMA) buffer.
 The samples are binary sequences that represent whether the signal was high or low.
 The software on the ARM tries to decode these samples.
-When the Proxmark is in sniffing mode this is done for both the Manchester and Modified Miller at the same time.
+When the Proxmark3 is in sniffing mode this is done for both the Manchester and Modified Miller at the same time.
 Whenever one of the decoding procedures returns a valid message, this message is stored in another buffer (BigBuf) and both decoding procedures are set to an un-synced state.
 The BigBuf is limited to the available memory on the ARM.
 The current firmware has 2 KB of memory